Third Day: Mainstream and international success (1998–2006)

 In 1998, the band started working on Time with Monroe Jones as the producer.
 Time was nominated for a Grammy Award and won another Dove Award for the band.
 Some of the songs that were recorded for possible inclusion in the album, but left out during production, are on the EP Southern Tracks.
 During the band's live shows they included a significant portion of worship music, prompting the band to release an album made up exclusively of worship songs.
 The subsequent album Offerings: A Worship Album took about a week to record.
 In 2000, to support both Time and Offerings, Third Day went on tour alongside Jennifer Knapp.
-Later in the same year, the band collaborated on the project City on a Hill: Songs of Worship and Praise with FFH, Caedmon's Call, Peter Furler of Newsboys, Jars of Clay, and others.
+Later in the same year, the band collaborated on the project City on a Hill: Songs of Worship and Praise with FFH, Caedmon's Call, SonicFlood, Jars of Clay, and others.

 In 2001, the band played in Australia and New Zealand on the heels of the success of the Offerings album.
 While touring in the US, Third Day recorded a concert attended by 15,000 fans at the HiFi Buys Amphitheatre in Atlanta to be released as their first DVD, The Offerings Experience.
 That same year, the band won five Dove Awards as well as their first Grammy.
 They closed the year with the release of their fifth studio album, Come Together, which won two Dove Awards and a Grammy.
 The album was certified gold the next year, along with Time.
 The band appeared in the 2002 film Joshua, the movie version of the story of Joseph Girzone.
 The Third Day song My Hope is You was included in the Joshua soundtrack album.
 In 2003, the band released a follow-up to their hit worship CD Offerings entitled Offerings II: All I Have to Give.

 In 2004, the band released their seventh album, Wire, and toured the States with tobyMac and Warren Barfield.
 In June of the same year, they traveled to Europe for a two-week tour.
 Upon returning the band recorded a concert at Louisville and released it as the live album, Live Wire.
 During the same year, they collaborated on the soundtrack for Mel Gibson's film, The Passion of the Christ, played at the Republican National Convention and were featured on 60 Minutes.
 In January 2007, the band played one night each in Melbourne, Brisbane, and Sydney, Australia.

 The band's next album, Wherever You Are, debuted on the Billboard 200 at No. 8.
 It also won the band their third Grammy Award.